gvwilson/thirdbit/src/fiction/iffy/index.md

 They're comin' back for us!"

-"Hang about a sec," her uncle said to a face on to the control panel as she charged into the pilot house.
+"Hang about a sec," her uncle said to a face on the control panel as she charged into the pilot house.
 "What?"

 "Uncle Jack," she panted.